ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/HPA/README.md

 3. Create an HPA resource for your deployment or replication controller.

 #### 1. Define resource requests and limits for your pods inside a deployment.
 The **deployment.yaml** file in the directory contains a sample deployment file to test our HPA.
+We have also defined our resource limit (cpu utilization) on container level as well.
 ```sh
 apiVersion: apps/v1
 kind: Deployment